About BCT

 Cape Cod, perhaps more than any other place in New England, is an area where development can outstrip resources.
 The Cape can lose not only that natural ambience from which visitors can sense our nation's past, but also the very groundwater necessary to sustain its population.

-Bourne, as the first town on the Cape, is particularly susceptible to the pressures development, which could transform this scenic, seven-village town into a suburb of Providence, New Bedford, or Boston.
+Bourne, as the first town on the Cape, is particularly susceptible to the pressures of development, which could transform this scenic, seven-village town into a suburb of Providence, New Bedford, or Boston.

 Open areas - the legacy of the land - are disappearing.
 We residents can measure that change from many aspects: the diminished sightings of once-plentiful wild life, the degradation of our ponds, and the many concerns about our finite water supply.